Homebrew/homebrew-bundle/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is optional and used for installing Visual Studio Code extensions.

+[VSCodium](https://vscodium.com/) is optional and used for installing VSCodium extensions.

 ## Installation

 `brew bundle` is automatically installed when first run.